matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### ether

-The native cryptocurrency used by the Ethereum ecosystem, which covers gas costs when executing transactions.
+The native cryptocurrency is used by the Ethereum ecosystem, to cover gas costs when executing transactions.

 ## F